a-moharil/TABASCO/README.md

 **Check the userguide.md file for installation and usage instructions.**

-The ```python /data``` folder contains the merged .txt file the PURE Dataset (https://zenodo.org/record/1414117#.Y0wifdJBxGM).
+The ``` ./data``` folder contains the merged .txt file the PURE Dataset (https://zenodo.org/record/1414117#.Y0wifdJBxGM).
 This can be used to reproduce the results stated in our paper.